-The training completion and time-elapsed bases represent the most reliable measure of transfer of control to the clinic for trainings and contractterm services, respectively.
+The training completion and time-elapsed bases represent the most reliable measure of transfer of control to the clinic for trainings and contract-term services, respectively.
 Revenue is deferred for amounts billed or received prior to delivery of the services.

-Cost of service revenue consists primarily of costs incurred to deliver trainings to Biote-partnered clinics.
-Cost of product revenues include the pass-through cost of pellets purchased from outsourcing facilities, the cost of pellet insertion kits and Biote-branded dietary supplements purchased from manufacturing facilities, and the shipping and handling costs incurred to deliver these products to Biote-partnered clinics.
+Cost of service revenue consists primarily of costs incurred to deliver trainings to Biote partnered clinics.
+Cost of product revenues include the pass-through cost of pellets purchased from outsourcing facilities, the cost of pellet insertion kits and Biote-branded dietary supplements purchased from manufacturing facilities, and the shipping and handling costs incurred to deliver these products to Biote partnered clinics.

-Commissions consist primarily of fees paid to a third-party sales force and fees paid to Biote-partnered clinics that participate in our clinic mentor program (our "Mentor Program"), which pairs experienced Biote-certified practitioners with newly contracted practitioners.
+Commissions consist primarily of fees paid to a third-party sales force and fees paid to Biote partnered clinics that participate in our clinic mentor program (our "Mentor Program"), which pairs experienced Biote-certified practitioners with newly contracted practitioners.

-Commissions paid to the Company's third-party sales forces relate to market support and development activities undertaken to increase sales through the acquisition of new Biote-partnered clinics and growth from existing clinics.
+Commissions paid to the Company's third-party sales forces relate to market support and development activities undertaken to increase sales through the acquisition of new Biote partnered clinics and growth from existing clinics.
 These are not considered incremental costs to obtain a clinic contract.
 As a result of investing in growing our internal sales capabilities beginning in 2019, we rely less on third-party sales forces and our commissions have decreased over time.
 We expect external commissions expenses to continue to decrease as we focus our growth initiatives based on an internal sales force model.
-However, the employee salaries we pay to our internal sales force are considered compensation expense and allocated to Selling, general, and administrative expense.
+However, the employee salaries we pay to our internal sales force are considered compensation expense and allocated to selling, general, and administrative expense.
+We've also made improvements to our Mentor Program that have resulted in lower commissions paid since 2019.